Practicing the art of Shinrin-yoku / “Forest Bathing”

 - Overall increase in sense of happiness

-Overall, we learn to connect in new ways with the world around us, with a more open mind.
+As you can see, there are a significant number of positive outcomes that can arise from spending a bit of time in nature.
+Overall, we can also learn to connect in new ways with the world around us with a more open mind.